 Coconut By-products Processing: Inedible by-products obtained during fruit processing are used for handicraft items, coco coir and coconut shell charcoal production.
 Coconut shell charcoal or activated carbon has huge applications in fluid refinery and purification.
 Activated carbon was the single largest item of export both in terms of quantity in India.
 International price of coconut shell charcoal ranges from US $386 – 482.
 Coconut shell is also used for handicrafts items like ladles, neck chain, forks, show piece, shell buttons, ice creams cup etc. Coco coir is an essential growing medium used in horticulture.

 Coconut Palm Stem Processing: Once coconut tree is over 50 years, fruit production declines rapidly, removal of old trees become necessary to make space for new plantation.
 These coconut trees can be processed into coconut timbers which are used for making furniture and carpentry works.
 Timbers from palm trees are durable and priced well.

-High quality and purity Virgin Coconut Oil (VCO) is available in Nigeria!!
+For Malaysian dwarf coconut seedlings, Coconut plantation setup, High quality and purity Virgin Coconut Oil (VCO) and Consultancy;